eoinkelly/notes/security/apple-code-signing.md

-Th _signing identity_ consists of a public-private key pair _that Apple issues_.
+The _signing identity_ consists of a public-private key pair _that Apple issues_.

 Any `.cer` downloaded from Apple dev site contains only _public key_ and _identity info about me as a member of Apple developer program_ .
 It does not include a private key so I presume:

 1. Xcode makes a new public+private key pair
 2. Xcode creates a CSR and sends to Apple